TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

       $this->registerArgument(
          'emailAddress',
          'string',
-         'The e-mail address the gravatar is generated for.'
+         'The e-mail address the gravatar is generated for.', true
       );
    }